 - In general, all of the artist tents and Food Studios are located by the main path near the lagoon (rather than inside the pavilions).
 If you grab food at a Food Studio, you’ll need to find a nearby bench or a standing table.

 - Don’t forget about the other half of the Food Studios menus — the drinks!
 Parents can enjoy specialty adult beverages (Leap had a tough time picking among the many beer and wine options), while the tadpoles can sip on “Panda” bubble tea or the Pop-Artsicle slushy.

 - Check out your usual food stops such as Refreshment Outpost and Fife & Drum for more special Epcot International Festival of the Arts food and beverages.

 - Find unique Festival merchandise, special pins and more in the Festival Showplace and around the park.
 As always, we recommend creating a "wishlist" throughout the day and picking up all of your sought-after items at the Festival Showplace (inside the Odyssey building) on your way out.
 You'll find the best selection here!

-This Festival isn't over until the Fat Lady sings ... and in this case, that will be me Feb.
-25 after I'm stuffed with this delicious food.
-We can't wait to indulge!
+We can't wait to see what's in store for the festival in 2020.
 Have a question about the Epcot International Festival of the Arts?
 Ask away in comments, and then hop over to purchase discount Disney World tickets.